Horror Express-1974

 The Girl is a commercial actress and former model and is quite friendly and bubbly.
 She is conveniently staying in New York City while filming a new television ad for toothpaste.
 Richard finds himself awkwardly tempted by the curvaceous Girl in one situation after another.

 The Seven Year Itch is pure innocence and fantasy.
-The Girl has no designs on Richard, whatsoever, and his flirtation with her is harmless and juvenile.
-Richard is nerdy and socially awkward, not to mention fearful of his wife’s stern nature, should she find out that he is even spending a moment with The Girl.
+The Girl has no designs on Richard, and his flirtation with her is harmless and juvenile.
+Richard is nerdy and socially awkward, not to mention fearful of his wife’s stern nature if she discovers that he is even spending a moment with The Girl.

 Tangerine-2015